 They will also try to rule out other possible causes, such as a medical condition that can cause similar symptoms.
 Hypothyroidism, or an underactive thyroid, is one example.

 Many treatments for depression exist.
-Here are some examples.
+Here are

 This can help a person to recognize negative thought patterns and learn positive behaviors.
 Cognitive behavioral therapy as individuals, in a group or family therapy can help.

 Getting regular exercise, especially outdoors, can help to reduce mild to moderate depression symptoms.

 The BMJ Open suggest some alternative therapies, including: